conversejs/converse.js/docs/source/features.rst

 Due to these reasons, it's NOT a good idea to use encrypted messaging with a browser-based solution in life-threatening situations.

-Security can be increased by using an installable app (like one based on `Electron <https://electronjs.org/>`_) with a strict Content Security Policy.
+Security can be increased by using an installable app (like `Converse Desktop <https://github.com/conversejs/converse-desktop>`_).

-Look out for an Electron based version of Converse coming in the following months.

 For further reading on the challenges of web-based crypto, take a look at these
 articles: